atomist/sdm/README.md

 See the [sample-sdm project](https://github.com/atomist/sample-sdm) project for instructions on how to run an SDM instance.

 ## Concepts
 Atomist is a flexible system, enabling you to build your own automations or use those provided by Atomist or third parties.
+Because you're using a real programming language (not YAML or Bash), and you have access to a real ecosystem (Node), you can create a rich er delivery experience than you've even imagined.

-This framework is based around the goals of a typical delivery flow (such as code analysis, build and deploy) but is flexible and extensible.
+The SDM framework is based around the goals of a typical delivery flow (such as code analysis, build and deploy) but is flexible and extensible.

 An Atomist SDM can automate important tasks and improve your delivery flow.
 Specifically: